 - Enjoy right away or store it in an airtight container - it will taste just as good the next day!
 It’s also freezer-friendly!

-- Lentils: The amount of time and liquid needed for the lentils to be ready depends on what type of lentils you choose (split lentils…).
-See notes on the ingredients section above.
+- Lentils: The amount of time and liquid needed for the lentils to be soft depends on what type of lentils you choose.
+The amount of veggie broth mentioned above works for red lentils.
+If you use green or yellow lentils, you might need to adjust the amount of vegetable broth.

-- Spices: Intensity of spices can vary from brand to brand.
+- Spices: The intensity of spices can vary from brand to brand.
 Make sure to taste and adjust seasoning.

 - Coconut Milk: If you would like to omit the coconut milk, you could use yoghurt instead.
-However, this will change the texture as well as taste of this curry a bit!
+However, this will change the texture as well as taste of this curry a bit and you will need to add more veggie broth.

 - How long does it last in the fridge?
 Between 4-5 days.
 Make sure to store it in an airtight container!